vatsasree/HiSAM-API/web-app/backend/README.md

 [TODO] image save path in store should be uuid, and the path for user seperate in db

+[!!!!
+IMPORTANT]
+[TODO] Document fails if there are no lines detected.
+[TODO] Make the web-app dockerized

 curl -X GET "https://skeleton.iiit.ac.in/api/v1/polylines/status/fa4965c8-eee8-4a93-919d-4b9da6ddb4a1" \